-Each test file contains the test parameters (test units, distance, number of channels, etc.) to be used when testing the stack's controlled impedance structures using a Polar CITS (Controlled Impedance Test System).
+Each test file contains the test parameters (test units, distance, number of channels, etc.) to be used when testing

 The test file may be edited via the Edit Test Data dialog.

 Choosing background and stackup layer colours Choose the Colours tab to change stackup component colours from their factory defaults.